hammlab/k-beam-minimax/readme.md

 #### 2. [test_minimax_mog_long.py](test_minimax_mog_long.py)

 This script shows the use of the k-beam minimax on the GAN problem with a synthetic mixture of Gaussian distribution using Tensorflow.
-By running the script, you will see the Jensen-Shannon Divergence of GAN-generated samples during the training period.
+By running the script, you will see the Jensen-Shannon Divergence of the GAN-generated samples during the training period.

 ```
 trial 0/10, step 1000: jsd=0.575550, f=-1.38655, id_max=0